 Full Life began an affiliation with Eden Alternative Care early in 2015, including week long Eden Educator and Eden At Home Associate trainings.
 Finding Eden, and Green Houses, and Al Powers was a 'coming home' to others who share the vision of paradigm shift, plus their assets of established team, process, and structure.

 Repeated raining with the Zen Hospice Center in San Francisco has been a rich source of inspiration.
 In the more recent extended training, their leader BJ Miller engaged with us with a presentation, questions and answers, and one-to-one exchanges.
 His inspiring TED talk is on the Full Life Programs Facebook page.

 Consultations with individuals and families facilitate transformation and adjustment to new challenges.
 Usually one to four meetings is sufficient to bring about the desired transformation of individual lifestyle or care partner dynamics.

-In the meantime, we are reaching out to provide in person consultations locally in the Willamette Valley in Oregon, as well as online consultations.
+And always we provide in person consultations locally in the Willamette Valley in Oregon, as well as online.